Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_Networking - Create virtual bridge to make guest VM accessible by host machine at dedicated server.md

 ---

 ### **Checkpoint**
 Now that you have a virtual bridge, the question is whether you have VMs.
 With a virtual bridge, VMs can be started without virtual bridge errors (For example, Xen's `xl create` automatically checks the requirement of a virtual bridge).
-If you do not have a VM yet, and you're using Xen, go to [[Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2]]
+If you do not have a VM yet, and you're using Xen, go to [[Xen - Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2]]

 Proceeding means your VM has started and you want the VM to be discoverable on the internet.